mminajjang/UTS_RI_LABs_GUIDER/README.md

 # UTS_RI_LABs_GUIDER
 An application utilizing Pepper to guide through UTS Robotics Institute's Labs.
+Java script and jQuery used to control robot and its tablet, and HTML and CSS used to deisgn web page.

+## Installation
+To install this application, follow the procedure :
+   1. Connect the Pepper to your laptop.
+   2. Open Choregraphe and configure your robot.
+   3. Open the app-launcher project and run `package and install current project to the robot`.

+## Customization

-# How to add labs
+### How to edit labs information
+   1. Open the `html/js/Lab_Info.js`.
+   2. Find each lab title, and update the information.
+      `ROBOTNAME` will be automatically turned to the robot's own name.

-# How to add your project on lab page
+### How to add your project on lab page
-1) add image to images folder
-2) add name, desciption and image url on the projects script (if the number of project is over 6, you shoud adjust of coiontainer styles.

-# How to add more pages (detail of projects)
-// need to find clear way to handle multiple pages
+   1. If you have an image you would like to display for your project, save the image to the `html/images` directory.
+   2. Open the `html/js/projects.json` and edit project name and image url.

+   If you do not have a custom image, the default UTS banner will be used.